EveripediaNetwork/fastc/README.md

 from fastc import SentenceClassifier

 tuples = [
     ("I just got a promotion!
-Feeling fantastic.", 0), ("Today was terrible.
-I lost my wallet and missed the bus.", 1), ("I had a great time with my friends at the party.", 0), ("I'm so frustrated with the traffic jam this morning.", 1), ("My vacation was wonderful and relaxing.", 0), ("I didn't get any sleep last night because of the noise.", 1), ("I'm so excited for the concert tonight!", 0), ("I'm disappointed with the service at the restaurant.", 1), ("The weather is beautiful and I enjoyed my walk.", 0), ("I had a bad day.
-Nothing went right.", 1),
-    ("I'm thrilled to announce that we are expecting a baby!", 0), ("I feel so lonely and sad today.", 1),
-    ("My team won the championship!
-We are the champions.", 0), ("I can't stand my job anymore, it's so stressful.", 1), ("I love spending time with my family during the holidays.", 0), ("My computer crashed and I lost all my work.", 1), ("I'm proud of my achievements this year.", 0), ("I'm exhausted and overwhelmed with everything.", 0), ]
+Feeling fantastic.", 'positive'), ("Today was terrible.
+I lost my wallet and missed the bus.", 'negative'), ("I had a great time with my friends at the party.", 'positive'), ("I'm so frustrated with the traffic jam this morning.", 'negative'), ("My vacation was wonderful and relaxing.", 'positive'), ("I didn't get any sleep last night because of the noise.", 'negative'), ("I'm so excited for the concert tonight!", 'positive'), ("I'm disappointed with the service at the restaurant.", 'negative'), ("The weather is beautiful and I enjoyed my walk.", 'positive'), ("I had a bad day.
+Nothing went right.", 'negative'), ("I'm thrilled to announce that we are expecting a baby!", 'positive'), ("I feel so lonely and sad today.", 'negative'), ("My team won the championship!
+We are the champions.", 'positive'), ("I can't stand my job anymore, it's so stressful.", 'negative'), ("I love spending time with my family during the holidays.", 'positive'), ("My computer crashed and I lost all my work.", 'negative'), ("I'm proud of my achievements this year.", 'positive'), ("I'm exhausted and overwhelmed with everything.", 'positive'), ]

 classifier = SentenceClassifier(embeddings_model='microsoft/deberta-base')